Speak a word.

 Seth steps forward, not realizing that he’s breaking the Family’s careful formation.

-Ella’s fingers suddenly dig into Seth’s shoulders but he doesn’t feel them.
-He thinks it would make Ella angry to know that he can do that.
-That he can make himself not even feel anything in his body even when the dog makes him feel something in his heart.
-That he can escape into nothingness.
+Ella’s fingers dig into Seth’s shoulders but he doesn’t feel them.
+He thinks it would make Ella angry to know that he can make himself not even feel anything in his body.
+Even when the dog makes him feel something in his heart.
+It would enrage Ella to know that he can escape into nothingness outside and hide everything that lives inside.

-Uncle Ricardo picks up the stray dog and Seth feels his heart-hammering with dreaded expectation.
-Uncle Ricardo only pets it gently.
-For now, but there is nothing gentle in Ricardo.
+Uncle Ricardo picks up the stray dog and Seth feels his heart-hammering with dread expectation.
+Uncle Ricardo only strokes it gently.

 Seth shakes his head, violently, savagely, surprised at how he’s not crying into his long black hair.

 “One day you will go away from us, Seth.
 We will set you free upon the world and you can be as happy as you choose to be.
-And when you know the fullness of joy, when you have drunk equally of the light and the dark, we will return and ask you a question.
+And when you know the fullness of joy, we will return and ask you a question.
 We will ask whether or not we may destroy all of this world.
-All you must do to save the world is say no. Do you think you will be able to say no when the time comes, Seth?”
+All you must do to save the world is say no. Only the word no and we will leave, Seth?
+What do you think you will say when the time comes?”
 Ella’s eyes grow bright and yellow.

 Uncle Ricardo puts the dog down suddenly, too quickly, and the little dog yelps in pain.